mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 Our first stop is the yellow box of "Prefixes".
 These are shortcuts that allow us to skip typing out entire long URIs.
 For example, that predicate for retrieving the title of the Nightwatch, `<http://purl.org/dc/terms/title>`?
-With these prefixes, we just need to type `dct:title` --- `dct:` stands in for `http://purl.org/dc/terms/`, and `title` just gets pasted onto the end of this link.
+With these prefixes, we just need to type `dct:title` whenever we need to use a `purl.org` predicate.
+`dct:` stands in for `http://purl.org/dc/terms/`, and `title` just gets pasted onto the end of this link.

 We'll be using these prefixes for our query: